 - Man prays.

 - God answers the prayer.

-- By “answering a prayer,” it is meant “God gives man what he asks for.”
+- By “answering a prayer,” it is meant “God grants the thing (usually for material or selfish gain) that he asks for.”

 - When God does not do what man tells him to do, it means that God (a) doesn’t listen; (b) hates man, or (c) is just an asshole.

 One and two are true, to a degree.
 Three and four?
 Not so much.